 - The Weak Anthropic Principle: If the universe had different parameters, we could not exist to discuss it.

-- The Strong Anthropic Principle: Because the universe’s physical parameter set is unlikely to have occurred by chance, it thus likely occurred by design, and the existence of humanity is one part of that design.
+- The Strong Anthropic Principle: Because the universe’s physical parameter set is unlikely to have occurred by chance, it likely occurred by design, and humanity's existence is one part of this design.

 There are a number of general refutations to the fine-tuning argument: